BerisDizdar/City_Weather_Comparison/README.md

 Use pip3 to install Numpy:
 pip3 install numpy

-### If using a virtual environment or conda environment:
+### If using a virtual environment or conda environment

 Use pip3 to install ipykernel: pip3 install ipykernel